amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 The trench warfare is integration, not ideation (Alpine).

-And the adult supervision in the room (Benaich/Mrkšić) is right to ask: are you actually changing the unit economics, or just narrating?
+And the adult supervision in the room (Benaich/Mrksic) is right to ask: are you actually changing the unit economics, or just narrating?

-If that's the frame, procurement was just the aperture, the first place the fog burned off enough for me to see what was really there: an economy built like a Rube Goldberg machine to carry human context across silos.
-AI isn't "making the machine faster."
+<span class="highlight-text">If that's the frame, procurement was just the aperture, the first place the fog burned off enough for me to see what was really there: an economy built like a Rube Goldberg machine to carry human context across silos.</span> AI isn't "making the machine faster."
 It's removing the reason the machine existed.

 ## IX.
 Compound Entities (when cognitive architectures and capital structures merge)